 Below are some points by means of which we can prevent cyber crime:

 Maintain different password and username combinations for each account and resist the temptation to write them down.
-Weak passwords can be easily cracked using certain attacking methods like Brute force attack, Rainbow table attack etc.
+Weak passwords can be easily cracked using certain attacking methods like Brute force attack, Rainbow table attack etc, So make them complex.
+That means combination of letters, numbers and special characters.

 Always use trustworthy and highly advanced antivirus software in mobile and personal computers.
 This leads to the prevention of different virus attack on devices.

 Always keep your social media accounts data privacy only to your friends.
-Also make sure only to make friend who are known to you.
+Also make sure only to make friends who are known to you.

-Whenever your get the updates of the system software update it at the same time because sometimes the previous version can be easily attacked.
+Whenever you get the updates of the system software update it at the same time because sometimes the previous version can be easily attacked.